Top House Democrats vow ‘no’ votes on defense bill

 The chamber also approved amendments that pertain to transgender rights, diversity initiatives and the promotion of what many conservatives refer to as “woke” ideas.

 Democratic leadership’s opposition to the defense bill signals that Speaker Kevin McCarthy (R-Calif.) will have to rely heavily on his Republican colleagues to get the NDAA over the finish line.
-That, however, could prove to be a heavy lift with a narrow majority, at least one GOP lawmaker already planning to vote no and others still undecided.
+That, however, could prove to be a heavy lift with a narrow majority, as at least one GOP lawmaker was already planning to vote no and others remain undecided.

 If all Democrats vote “no,” McCarthy can only afford to lose a handful of Republicans.